Helium-Labs/Zorkin/README.md

 3. **Deferred Proof Generation**: In line with providing a better user experience, Zorkin defers the generation of cryptographic proofs until the point when they are actually needed, such as when authorizing transactions.
 This approach relieves the server from the computational demands of generating proofs for every user upon log-in, especially beneficial when many users may not engage in transactions immediately.
 By deferring this intensive process, Zorkin ensures faster application loading times and optimizes resource utilization.

 4. **Enhanced Flexibility with Authentication Providers**: Existing systems often depend on the ability to define a 'nonce' claim during the OAuth2 request to set up the ephemeral key.
 This presents a limitation because not all authentication solutions—like Firebase—allow programmatic control over user-definable claims.
 Zorkin's implementation uses a `CustomClaim`, which is a more flexible approach that is not restricted to a specific claim like 'nonce'.
 Hence, Zorkin's design allows it to work with a broader range of authentication providers that may not offer the same level of claim customization.

+5. **Revocation of Active Sessions**: Zorkin allows users to revoke any active session by rekeying the SessionAccount back to the base SessionAccount, either using the ephemeral key itself, or remotely making use of the hardcoded creator public key which allows only the creator to revoke the session.
+This is useful in the event of SessionAccount loss of access for any reason, such as a malicious takeover or simply as a safety measure to prevent long range attacks that might utilise an old unexpired Session key.

 These improvements focus on enhancing security, reducing costs, and offering a more adaptable and user-friendly authentication mechanism suitable for a variety of applications and authentication services.